gro-ove/ac-server-wrapper/README.md

 ##### Running server with prepared preset

 ```
-acServerWrapper <PATH TO SERVER PRESET>
+ac-server-wrapper <PATH TO SERVER PRESET>
 ```

 If you’re running server in some VDS and want to keep it running in background, you could use [forever](https://github.com/foreverjs/forever).
 But I’m not really familiar with Linux, and with Node.JS, there might be better ways.